 The bundle is pretty standard.
 You get six sets of tips, three made from very thin silicone and three somewhat thicker.
-Also included is a carrying case which you have to fold and assemble.
-The pouch is of a somewhat low quality.

 The carrying bag is folded on all production samples of the A03 in-ears.
 The fake velour fibers are easily rubbed off and will contaminate everything they come into contact with.